nickangtc/nickang-blog-gatsby/content/blog/2017-03-12-general-assembly-singapore-review/index.md

 ### Ping me if you need help/answers

 I hope this was helpful for you.
-If you have any questions that was not covered here, or thoughts you’d like to express, feel free to leave a comment or message me on [LinkedIn](https://www.linkedin.com/in/nickangtc/) or [tweet](https://twitter.com/nickang) me.
+If you have any questions that was not covered here, or thoughts you’d like to express, feel free to [tweet](https://twitter.com/nickang) at me or message me on [LinkedIn](https://www.linkedin.com/in/nickangtc/).

 Bon voyage!

-* * *
+---

 [![nick ang youtube channel front page](images/nick-youtube.png)](https://www.youtube.com/channel/UCfGK7NLYK22y1ahCh6w9baw )